The best times to visit Scotland from summer festivals to cozy winter nights

 May, June and September give you sunshine without the crowds

-Many Scots rate May as the best month: long days, rising temperatures, dry weather...and no midges.
+Many Scots rate May as the best month: long days, rising temperatures, dry weather... and no midges.
 Wildflowers are in bloom on the Hebridean machair, hawthorn hedges flower and cherry blossoms grace city parks.
 Celebrate whisky on Islay at its brilliant festival, or swish your kilt at the first big Highland Games of the season.

-June evenings bring daylight till 11pm – even later in the Northern Isles – giving you endless time to explore.
+June evenings bring daylight until 11pm – even later in the Northern Isles – giving you endless time to explore.
 Border towns are strung with bunting to mark gala days and the deeply historic Common Ridings; it’s the best time to be in border country.
 The gannets and puffins are back, so visit the cute birds on a cruise to Bass Rock.

 September brings the end of the school holidays, the midges are dying off, wild brambles are ripe for picking in the hedgerows, and the weather is often dry and mild – an excellent time of year for outdoor pursuits.
 Aviemore and Fort William are the best adventure-sports hotspots.